The Message (Grandmaster Flash and the Furious Five song): Music and structure

 Dan Cairns of The Sunday Times has described "The Message"'s musical innovation: "Where it was inarguably innovative, was in slowing the beat right down, and opening up space in the instrumentation—the music isn't so much hip-hop as noirish, nightmarish slow-funk, stifling and claustrophobic, with electro, dub and disco also jostling for room in the genre mix—and thereby letting the lyrics speak loud and clear".
-Not only does the song utilize an ingenious mix of musical genres to great effect, but it also allows the slow and pulsating beat to take a backseat to the stark and haunting lyrical content.
+The song utilizes a mix of musical genres, and allows the beat to take a backseat to the stark lyrical content.

 Critical reception

 Writing in The Boston Phoenix, Sally Cragin said that the "ominous descending bassline echoes the mood—detached, preoccupied, persistent—and Flash's refrain pinpoints his perilous, repressed rage."

 In addition to being widely regarded as an all-time rap anthem, "The Message" has been credited by many critics as the song that catapulted emcees from the background to the forefront of hip hop.
 The focus was thus shifted from the grandmaster mixing and scratching to the thoughts and lyrics of the emcee.
 David Hickley wrote in 2004 that "The Message" also crystallized a critical shift within rap itself.
 It confirmed that emcees, or rappers, had vaulted past the deejays as the stars of the music".
 In 2022, it was included in the list "The story of NME in 70 (mostly) seminal songs", at number 20: Mark Beaumont wrote that with this song, "the invigorating grooves of this early breakout rap hit laid the foundations for the [...] hip-hop wars to come".